Andrew Jackson and the slave trade: Account of Robinson (1858)

 According to the slave narrative of James Robinson, published in 1858, when Andrew Jackson needed more men in the lead-up to what became the Battle of New Orleans, he visited the plantation of Calvin Smith on Second Creek near Natchez in approximately December 1814.
 (During the first week of December 1814 Jackson asked the Louisiana state legislature to "urge planters to lend their slaves to help raise earthworks to defend the river."
 Louisiana governor W. C. C. Claiborne backed Jackson, and the legislature approved the resolution.)
 Smith gave Jackson permission to take a large number of his slaves, and suggested more slaves could be gotten from Springfield, the plantation of Thomas Green.
 Thomas Hinds, one of the American military heroes of the War of 1812 in the southwestern theater, was also helpfully married to a daughter of Springfield.
-Jackson had kinship ties to the Green family connected him to what was called the Natchez Junto, the Green–Hinds–Hutchins–West political alliance in Mississippi Territory.
+Jackson had kinship ties to the Green family that connected him to what was called the Natchez Junto, the Green–Hinds–Hutchins–West political alliance in Mississippi Territory.
 (Thomas Green Jr.'s brother Abraham Green's mother-in-law and Andrew Jackson's wife were sisters.)
 Judge Bruin of Bruinsburg had worked with Calvin Smith's brother Philander Smith on territorial administrative and judicial issues, including the grand jury investigation of Aaron Burr's treason charges.

 Jackson told the slaves on Smith's plantation that they would be given freedom in exchange for their work.
 According to Robinson, Smith was willing to part with his slaves because he could always buy new ones whereas if British forces captured the Mississippi River Delta his own children might be killed in the fighting.
 (There was, however, also a profit motive, as the masters were to be paid for the labor of the slaves that they lent to the war effort.)
 Jackson returned to New Orleans with the needed labor force.
 During the first week of January, as work strengthening earth-and-timber defensive lines continued near John Coffee's position, "some soldiers threatened mutiny over toiling on the entrenchments beside several hundred slaves, [although] Jackson managed to impress their officers with the value of the work, and no revolt took place."
 Historian Adam Rothman observed that the American capacity to "mobilize slave labor in defense of New Orleans counteracted to some degree the military disadvantages of plantation society."
-After the battle was won Jackson reneged, and Robinson concluded his narrative with a warning to other American slaves: "Do not forget the promise Jackson made us in the New Orleans war—'If the battle is fought and victory gained on Israel's side, you shall all be free,' when at the same time he had made a bargain with our masters to return home again all that were not killed.
+Jackson reneged, after the battle was won, and Robinson concluded his narrative with a warning to other American slaves: "Do not forget the promise Jackson made us in the New Orleans war—'If the battle is fought and victory gained on Israel's side, you shall all be free,' when at the same time he had made a bargain with our masters to return home again all that were not killed.
 Never will a better promise be made to our race on a similar occasion...Avoid being duped by the white man—he wants nothing to do with our race further than to subserve his own interest, in any thing under the sun."